openvinotoolkit/openvino/docs/ops/comparison/GreaterEqual_1.md

 **Outputs**

-* **1**: The result of element-wise comparison operation applied to the input tensors.
+* **1**: The result of element-wise *GreaterEqual* operation applied to the input tensors.
 A tensor of type *T_BOOL* and shape equal to broadcasted shape of two inputs.

 **Types**